-Symbolized the longest night of the year.
-After this the days start to get longer and warmer again.
+Symbolizes the longest night of the year.
+After this, the days start to get longer and warmer again.

 Imbolc - Also called Candlemas or Disiblot (Feb 1):

 Marks the first sign of spring.
-It is a minor celebration that marks excitement for the year's new life to come.
+It is a minor celebration that marks excitement for the year's coming new life.

 Ostara - Spring Equinox (Mar 20-23)

 The mid-point between the year's longest night and longest day.
 It is a celebration of new beginnings and new life.

 Beltane - May Day or Walpurgis Night (May 1)

 A day to celebrate the first buds of spring and the greening of the world.